Omar-Khaled-57/hodor/README.md

 ---

 > [!NOTE]
-> This is the **Frontend** repository.
-Integration with the hardware and backend services is currently in progress.
+> The system now runs entirely on Next.js, bridging the frontend UI and the ESP8266 hardware seamlessly without third-party backend dependencies.